-Our Advanced Diploma in Music Production & Sound Engineering is an intensive, full time programme.
+Our Advanced Diploma in Music Production and Sound Engineering is an intensive, full-time programme.
 You will have a daily timetable of lectures with our core team as well as weekly lectures with industry experts.
 Classes usually take place Monday to Thursday with Friday’s dedicated to workshops, masterclasses and other complimentary classes.

-The Institute is open 7 days a week, and we encourage you to use the studios and equipment as much as possible to make the most of your time at Abbey Road.
+The campus is open 7 days a week, and we encourage you to use the studios and equipment as much as possible to make the most of your time at Abbey Road Institute.
 This means you can be working and recording during the evenings and weekends in addition to your timetabled lectures and workshops.
 If you’re looking for more information on how we’re responding to COVID- 19, please visit our dedicated page.

-Our diploma is an industry standard, professional training course, which will give you the knowledge, skills and access to professional networks that will help you progress in audio production and music industry.
-We encourage applications from students from all different backgrounds and musical interest.
+Our Advanced Diploma is an industry-standard, professional training course, which gives you the knowledge, skills and access to professional networks that will help you progress in audio production and the music industry.
+We encourage applications from students from all different backgrounds and musical interests.
 You will need to demonstrate the required level of skills as detailed in the entry requirements, but we’re not looking for students interested in any specific ‘type’ of music or genre.
 The course is intensive and we encourage you to apply if you are passionate about the subject, driven to work hard and want to immerse yourself in a dynamic, professional studio environment.

 How do I apply for the Advanced Diploma?

 The application process for our diploma is straightforward.
-You can apply online via our application portal here – <our website here> insert link when live.
+You can apply online via our application portal here – APPLY NOW.

-You will need to complete all of the necessary questions and upload copies of your qualifications and your music portfolio.
-If you do not have copies of your qualifications or are waiting for your results, you may still submit your application form to be considered.
+You will need to demonstrate that you meet the entry requirements and upload copies of your qualifications and your music portfolio.
+If you do not have copies of your qualifications or are waiting for your results, you may still submit your application to be reviewed by our admissions team.

 We interview all applicants that meet the entry requirements.
 If you are in the UK we would like to interview you in person.
-If you are applying from another country in Europe and not able to travel to the UK we can interview you on Skype or a similar platform.
+If you are applying from another country in Europe or further afield and are not able to travel to the UK we can interview you on Skype or another online platform.

 When do I apply for the Advanced Diploma?

-There are two intakes per year, which start in March and September.
-You can apply to either intake depending on which dates suits you best.
+There are three intakes per year, which start in February, June and October.
+You can apply to the intake start date that suits you best.
 We advise you to start your application as early as possible to give yourself time to fully prepare your application and interview.
-Our courses are small with a maximum of 20 spaces available for each intake.
-The course is in demand in advance of the application deadline and start date, so we recommend applying as soon as you are ready.
+Our class sizes are small with a maximum of 24 spaces available for each intake.
+The course is in demand in advance of the application deadline and start date, so we recommend applying as soon as you are able to.

 What are the payment and funding options available?